-Once everything is selected, clicking Add at the bottom of the filter form creates the filter.
+Once everything is selected, click Add at the bottom of the filter form to create the filter.

+Once the ‘Add’ button is clicked, depending on whether the Instance Level Query Performance Enhancement feature is enabled for the secured object and attribute, the filtering SQL statements are generated differently and displayed back to the user.

+If the instance level security query performance enhancement feature is enabled for the secured object and attribute and an ‘active’ entry is available in the CSM_MAPPING table, then the filter generation process also involves creating temporary Instance tables and views.
+See the section Using Instance Level Query Performance Enhancements for more information.

 Once the filter is created, the filtering SQL statements are generated and displayed back to the user.

 The generated SQL statements are for User and Group level filtering.
 Note that these fields are kept editable to allow users to modify the SQL in case if they want to optimize it further.
 The User SQL generated will be used if instance level security is being done at the user level.
 The SQL generated for Group will be used when instance level security is being doing for group level.
 Both SQL statements are different and special attention must be paid while editing any of the SQL filter query.